-- Improve operational coordination with state, local, and partners
+- Improve operational coordination with state, local, and tribal partners.

-Tri-chaired by the Cybersecurity and Infrastructure Security Agency's (CISA) Infrastructure Security Division (ISD), Department of Labor’s Occupational Safety and Health Administration (OSHA), and the Environmental Protection Agency’s (EPA) Office of Solid Waste and Emergency Response, the Working Group coordinated with state and local governments, first responders, chemical facility owners and operators, and community stakeholders to accomplish these goals.
+Tri-chaired by the Cybersecurity and Infrastructure Security Agency's (CISA) Infrastructure Security Division (ISD), Department of Labor’s Occupational Safety and Health Administration (OSHA), and the Environmental Protection Agency’s (EPA) Office of Land and Emergency Management, the Chemical Facility Security and Safety Working Group coordinates with with the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF); Department of Transportation (DOT); U.S. Department of Agriculture (USDA); state and local governments; first responders; chemical facility owners and operators; and community stakeholders to accomplish these goals.

 CISA shares certain Chemical Facility Anti-Terrorism Standards (CFATS) data elements with authorized federal and SLTT agencies on a geospatial map to help these stakeholders identify regulated and unregulated chemical facilities located in their communities and what chemicals are housed in those facilities.
 This information can be used to support planning, preparedness, and prevention activities, and to develop a contingency plan to address risks.

-The IP Gateway uses three layers of information protection to ensure the data that stakeholders share is not exposed:
+The CISA Gateway uses three layers of information protection to ensure the data that stakeholders share is not exposed: